Health and Social Care

 The Key Stage 4 curriculum for the BTEC programme was fully revised in 2015 to remain accredited as a vocational GCSE equivalent.
 Students follow a pattern of either two or three days per week in Years 9 - 11, plus an expectation of homework as set out in the Homework Plan for the year.

-Assessment: 25% Externally set examinations of 1 hour and 75% coursework.
+Assessment: 25% Externally set examinations of one hour and 75% coursework.

-External tests are taken in January or June and have 1 hour for completion.
+External tests are taken in January or June and have one hour for completion.
 They test the knowledge and application of key topics to case studies.

 1 - Human Lifespan Development - External Test